-Access to free sanitary products in Aberdeenshire enables those who require sanitary products to access these free of charge in a way that respects dignity and promotes equality.
-All schools in Aberdeenshire provide free sanitary products to young people who need them.
+Free sanitary products are available for anyone who lives in Aberdeenshire and requires sanitary products in a way that respects dignity and promotes equality.
+All schools in Aberdeenshire provide free sanitary products to pupils and students on a universal basis.

-Guiding principles have been issued to schools to help protect dignity and reduce stigma and engagement with young people helped to shape the roll out of sanitary product provision.
-An online order system was developed and is operational so that during COVID-19, for those who are educated at home and for provision during the holidays, young people can still access products.
-A public buildings roll out has been initiated to enable access to free sanitary products for the wider community- impacted by buildings closures due to COVID-19 and voluntary organisations were provided with sanitary products to enable access to free products in communities.
+Guiding principles have been issued to schools to help protect dignity and reduce stigma and engagement helped to shape the roll out of sanitary product provision.
+An online order system was developed during Covid-19 and means that free sanitary products are now available for anyone living in Aberdeenshire to order online at any time.
+Many of our public buildings now have access to free sanitary products although this has been impacted by buildings closures due to COVID-19 and voluntary organisations have been provided with sanitary products to enable access to free products in communities.